 If I've got you convinced to try DIY Christmas gifts this year, read on!
 I have compiled a list of unique and creative DIY gifts for everyone on your list.

 How I selected the DIY Christmas gifts on this list

-I've spent the past week sifting through hundreds of ideas for DIY gifts in order to bring you this fantastic assortment.
+I sifted through hundreds of ideas for DIY Christmas gifts in order to bring you this fantastic assortment.
 Here are some of the criteria I used in selecting these particular projects:

-Your list is made up of a diverse group of people so your gift list shouldn't be any different.
-I wanted to bring you a selection of DIY gifts across a variety of categories.
+Your list is made up of a diverse group of people so your gift list shouldn’t be any different.
+I wanted to bring you a selection of DIY Christmas gifts across a variety of categories.
 The projects below are grouped into the following categories: